-Endobronchial optical coherence tomography (EB-OCT) was performed to assess the association between disorders of large- and medium-to-small-sized airways and COPD staging.
-We also evaluated small-airway architecture in heavy-smokers with normal FEV1 (SNL) and healthy never-smokers.
+Although FEV1 remains the gold standard for staging COPD, the association between airway remodeling and airflow limitation remains unclear.
+Endobronchial optical coherence tomography (EB-OCT) was performed to assess the association between disorders of large and medium to small airways and COPD staging.
+We also evaluated small airway architecture in heavy smokers with normal FEV1 (SNL) and healthy never-smokers.

 We recruited 48 patients with COPD (stage I, n = 14; stage II, n = 15; stage, III-IV, n = 19), 21 SNL, and 17 healthy never-smokers.
 A smoking history inquiry, as well as spirometry, chest CT, bronchoscopy, and EB-OCT were performed.
 Mean luminal diameter (Dmean), inner luminal area (Ai), and airway wall area (Aw) of third- to ninth-generation bronchi were measured using EB-OCT.

 Patients with more advanced COPD demonstrated greater abnormality of airway architecture in both large and medium to small airways, followed by SNL and never-smokers.
 Abnormality of airway architecture and EB-OCT parameters in SNL were comparable to those in stage I COPD.
 FEV1% predicted correlated with Dmean and Ai of seventh- to ninth-generation bronchi in COPD; however, neither Dmean nor Ai of third- to sixth-generation bronchi correlated with FEV1% in stage I and stage II COPD and in SNL.

 FEV1-based COPD staging partially correlates with small airway disorders in stage II-IV COPD.
 Small airway abnormalities detected by EB-OCT correlate with FEV1-based staging in COPD and identify early pathologic changes in healthy heavy smokers.